Standard spoiler trope warnings apply.

 Valerian: Maybe next time you could try to convince me without wrecking half the lab!

 What makes Valerian's line go from funny to hilarious is two things.
-First, the total deadpan delivery of the second line, like "wow, you're really doing that".
+First, the total deadpan delivery of the second line, the tone equivalent of the Flat "What.".
 Second, one of Valerian's lines regardless of what you use is "This isn't a game, Kerrigan!"
 If it comes on the heels of that line though, the exchange goes together perfectly to make him sound annoyed that Kerrigan is taking the idea of wrecking the lab like a joke.

 Said zerglings come into play later when the pair has to escape through said labs and run into several waves of the test run zerglings on the way out.